October 2020: This chapter has been amended as a result of local review.

-The purpose of this guidance is to clarify the Local Authority (LLR) oversight arrangements for safeguarding enquiries where the alleged abuse or neglect (as defined under the Care Act 2014) occurs in an NHS in-patient setting (defined as a setting wholly staffed and managed by NHS staff).
+The purpose of this guidance is to clarify the local authority (LLR) oversight arrangements for safeguarding enquiries where the alleged abuse or neglect (as defined under the Care Act 2014) occurs in an NHS in-patient setting (defined as a setting wholly staffed and managed by NHS staff).
 This guidance does not cover community based safeguarding concerns involving NHS staff.

-2. UHL or LPT safeguarding teams will undertake the majority of S42 enquiries under delegated responsibility from the Local Authority.
-This should include information gathering and consideration of thresholds, the initial strategy discussion / meeting, taking steps to address immediate risk and make safe and informing the police of a potential criminal offence.
-The LLR Safeguarding Adults Threshold Guidance (see Thresholds) should form the basis of the decision making process.
+UHL or LPT safeguarding teams are likely to undertake the majority of S42 enquiries with oversight of the responsible local authority.
+This should include information gathering and consideration of thresholds, referral and the initial strategy discussion / meeting with the local authority, taking steps to address immediate risk and make safe and informing the police of a potential criminal offence.
+The LLR Safeguarding Adults Threshold Guidance (see Thresholds) should form the basis of the decision-making process.
 Wherever possible, the views and desired outcomes of the individual involved in the enquiry should be established in line with the principles of Making Safeguarding Personal (see Making Safeguarding Personal), or, where the individual has been assessed as lacking capacity, a decision taken in their best interest.
 If a referral for advocacy support is required, the LPT or UHL Safeguarding Team will contact the responsible local authority to facilitate this.

-6. Regular meetings will take place (no less frequently than once a month) between the UHL or LPT safeguarding representative and an agreed representative from the relevant local authority (Leicester City / Leicestershire County) to discuss referrals received.
+Regular meetings will take place (no less frequently than once a month) between the UHL or LPT safeguarding representative and an agreed representative from the relevant local authority (Leicester City / Leicestershire County) to discuss progress on safeguarding enquiries.
 Due to the very low numbers of referrals for Rutland residents, and instead of a regular meeting, any new referrals will be discussed directly with the safeguarding lead and agreement reached on the most appropriate way forward.

-7. Details of new referrals received and progress made on existing referrals will be forwarded securely by UHL / LPT to the local authority at least one working day in advance of the arranged meeting.
+Details of progress made on existing referrals will be forwarded securely by UHL / LPT to the local authority at least one working day in advance of the arranged meeting.